RandomGuyDTB/GUESSNEXT/README.md

 13. Wait for the copy process to finish and wait an additional ten seconds for TI-Connect to finish calibration.
 14. Unplug your calculator.
 15. Enjoy your game!

+### Installing a release:
+01. Go to the releases page and grab GUESSNXT.8xp.
+03. Install TI-Connect.
+04. Plug in your calculator.
+05. Open TI-Connect.
+06. Open your file explorer and navigate to the directory with GUESSNXT in it.
+07. Copy GUESSNXT to your calculator.
+08. Wait for the copy process to finish and wait an additional ten seconds for TI-Connect to finish calibration.
+09. Unplug your calculator.
+10. Enjoy your game!